IndigoBeetle/indigobeetle.github.io/_posts/2022-06-04-jumping-jack-day3.markdown

 Upon testing, this extremely simple cheat seems to work perfectly well.
-At the moment, the test for whether the player is in line doesn't even take into account the size of the player, it simply tests whether the centre-line of the player is in-line, and this seems to be adequate, simplifying even furter.
+At the moment, the test for whether the player is in line doesn't even take into account the size of the player, it simply tests whether the centre-line of the player is in-line, and this seems to be adequate, simplifying even further.

 It needs more testing, but initial play seems to imply that this will work well.